rhdtownsend/mesa-summer-school-2019/source/minilab-2.rst

 .. admonition:: Exercise

-   Copy ``$MESA_DIR/star/defaults/history_columns.list`` into the working directory.
+   Edit the existing ``history_columns.list`` file in the working directory.
 Find which history item contains the dynamical timescale, and uncomment the corresponding line.
 Then, modify ``inlist_to_tams_pgstar`` to add this timescale to each of the plots in the history panel (hint: use the